Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Diffusion Models

-As generative models, Diffusion Models seek to synthesize new data by sampling from some learned probability distribution $p$ of our training data.
-Other generative models, like Variational Auto-Encoders (VAEs)~\cite{kingma2013AutoEncoding,rezende2014Stochastic,turner2021Diffusion} and Normalizing Flows~\cite{dinh2015NICE,dinh2016Density,gong2021Interpreting}, use their parameters ${\vtheta}$ to directly model the data's likelihood or probability density function (p.d.f.) $p_{\vtheta}$.
-Mathematically, any p.d.f. can be expressed as the following equation:
+As generative models, Diffusion Models (DMs) seek to synthesize new data by sampling from some learned approximation $p_{\vtheta}$ of the data's probability density function (p.d.f.) $p_\text{data}$.
+However, rather than learn the likelihood $p_{\vtheta}$ itself, DMs use their parameters to approximate the gradient of the log-likelihood a.k.a. the \textbf{score function} $\vf_{\vtheta}(\vx) \triangleq \nabla_\vx \log p_{\vtheta} (\vx)$; thus, DMs are considered a class of \textit{score-based models}~\cite{song2019Generative,song2020ScoreBased,zimmermann2021ScoreBased,salimans2021Should}.

-where $Z_{\vtheta}$ is a normalizing constant to enforce that the $\int p_{\vtheta}(\vx) d\vx = 1$, known as the partition function, and $E_{\vtheta} (\vx)$ is the \textbf{energy function}, also known as an ``unnormalized probability function''.
-Instead of modeling the p.d.f. itself, DMs use their parameters to model the \textbf{score function} $\vf_{\vtheta}(\vx)$ of the distribution~\cite{song2020ScoreBased,zimmermann2021ScoreBased,salimans2021Should}, and as such are considered a class of \textit{score-based models}.
-The score function is defined as the gradient of the log-likelihood itself, or equivalently, the negative gradient of the energy function (as the normalizing constant $Z_{\vtheta}$ does not depend on $\vx$)~\cite{song2019Generative}:
+Mathematically, any p.d.f. can be expressed in terms of an \textbf{energy function} $E_{\vtheta} (\vx)$ by the Boltzmann Distribution